seamusabshere/unix_utils/README.markdown

 ## Compatibility

+Now using [`posix-spawn`](https://github.com/rtomayko/posix-spawn) for speed.
+Thanks for the suggestion [jjb](https://github.com/jjb)!

-Uses `open3` because it's in the Ruby stdlib and is consistent across MRI and JRuby.
+Previously used `open3` because it's in the Ruby stdlib and is consistent across MRI and JRuby.

 ## Authors